riyaaaarane/books_sql/README.md

 ## 🎯 Objectives
 - Clean and analyze raw bookstore data using SQL.
-- Build an **interactive Power BI dashboard** for sales and customer insights.
+- Build an **interactive Power BI dashboard** for sales, customer, author and book insights.
 - Identify best-selling genres, top customers, and revenue trends.
 - Present business insights in a visually engaging and interactive format.